thegetty/artistryinbronze/content/vessels/28-fani.md

 weight: 505
 ---

 A bronze anthropomorphic vessel came onto the art market in Damascus in 1953.
-It was acquired by the late Émir Maurice Chéhab, then director-general of antiquities in Lebanon, who actively sought artifacts that had been excavated in his country and subsequently smuggled into Syria for sale.
+It was acquired by the late Émir Maurice Chéhab, then director general of antiquities in Lebanon, who actively sought artifacts that had been excavated in his country and subsequently smuggled into Syria for sale.
 The vessel (inv.
 25422) currently is on display at the National Museum of Beirut.

 The Beirut vessel has been discussed in the writings of Frances F. Jones and Valérie Marti-Clercx.
 Jones compares it to a bronze vessel that the Princeton University Museum acquired in the late 1980s.
 The bust is one of a group of Roman representations of young men, some of whom wear a *nebris* (fawn skin) over their shoulders and a few of whom wear a torque with a pendant around their necks.[^1] In her thesis, Marti-Clercx provides a typology of these vessels.[^2] The bust in the National Museum of Beirut was cast from the same mold as three others: one of unknown provenance conserved in the Princeton University Art Museum;[^3] one in the Louvre;[^4] and one in Sozopol, Bulgaria.[^5]